Free Website Content - My Google Wish List

 There are a number of "wishes" that I have for Google's

 future.
-While I would like number one ranking for all of
+While I would like number one ranking for all

-to settle for Google acknowledging at least a few of my
+willing to settle for Google acknowledging at least

-wishes that will benefit the search community as a whole.
+a few of my wishes that will benefit the search community

-Google started out as the beloved child, a
+Google started out as the beloved child,

-affliction that attacks companies that achieve a level of
+that achieve a level of success that few companies dream

-that I am giving them a pass, they have room to improve
+of.
+Now that does not mean that I am giving them a pass,

-and I really do not hate them.
-I just think there is a lot
+they have room to improve and I really do not hate them.

-of areas they could improve.
+I just think there is a lot of areas they could improve.

-I sat down and wrote an open letter to Google
+I sat down and wrote an open letter to

-about my wishes and dreams for their future:
+Google about my wishes and dreams for their future:

 Dear Google,